17 Ancient Metagenomic Pipelines

 source $(dirname $(dirname $CONDA_EXE))/etc/profile.d/conda.sh

-## If you had to change the solver back to classic, you can switch to libmamba with `conda config --set solver libmamba`
+## If we had to change the solver back to classic, we can switch to libmamba with `conda config --set solver libmamba`

 ## Build dummy KrakenUniq database